-The academy trust provides educational services to all children in the local area.
-The Trustees confirm that they have complied with the duty in Section 4 of the Charities Act 2006 to have due regard to the public benefit guidance provided by the Charity Commission.
+The Academy provides education services to all children in the local area.
+The Trustees confirm that they have complied with the duty in the Charities Act to have due regard to the public benefit guidance provided by the Charity Commission.